M101 howitzer: South Korea

 In February 1974, hostilities grew after North Korea sunk a South Korean fishing boat and kidnapped fishermen near Baengnyeong Island.
 As a response, 10 howitzers crafted prior to the research cooperation were sent to the island, but pulled out after having severe malfunctions during operations.
 In November 1975, the reinforced variant experienced barrel breakdown; the failure led to the invitation of American engineers in January 1976 for an overview.
 After 1.5 months of inspection, the engineers suggested the Eighth United States Army replace South Korean copy with the original M101A1 design.
 The U.S. then provided its technical data package to South Korea, which quickly readied mass production of the howitzer before the year ended.
 Production began in 1977 as KM101A1 by Kia Machine Tool (now Hyundai Wia) in Changwon.

 In 1978, South Korea restarted a domestic howitzer program based on the M101A1.
 The howitzer barrel was extended to a length of 38 calibers, which extended the maximum range to 18 km using RAP ammunition.
 Only 18 howitzers saw service with the South Korean military, which preferred mass producing KH179 155 mm towed howitzer.

 As of 2021, South Korea is the largest operator of the M101 howitzer with about 2,000 pieces in active service.
 It is planned to convert a third of its inventory to K105A1 self-propelled howitzers.

 Vietnam

 France and the State of Vietnam used M2A1 howitzers during the First Indochina War, as did the Viet Minh guerilla forces they fought against, who were supplied with at least 24 by the People's Republic of China, along with other captured American artillery pieces and mortars formerly operated by both Nationalist Chinese forces (the Kuomintang military) and US troops fighting in Korea.

-Today, upgraded M2A1 howitzers (some of which have been mounted on trucks and employed as self-propelled artillery) are still being used by the People's Army of Vietnam (the PAVN).
+Some howitzers were also supplied by the US to the Army of the Republic of Vietnam during the Vietnam War.
+As of 2026, they are still used by the People's Army of Vietnam.
 They are also utilized as the mainline ceremonial cannons for state-level occasions and celebrations.